≡ Menu

 Chocolate Toxicity in Dogs… And YES it can be SERIOUS!

-You probably know that chocolate is bad, but beyond that you’re probably a bit “fuzzy” about the details.
-This is why in this article, we wanted to try and shed some lite on this issue so that if your pet ever does get his paws on some chocolate, you’ll be better informed on what to do.
+You probably know that chocolate is wrong, but beyond that, you’re probably a bit “fuzzy” about the details.
+This is why, in this article, we wanted to shed some light on this issue so that if your pet ever does get his paws on some chocolate, you’ll be better informed on what to do.

-So, without further ado, let’s begin our discussion by answering some of the questions we most often hear by folks wondering about chocolate toxicity or chocolate poisoning in dogs.
+So, without further ado, let’s begin our discussion by answering some of the questions we often hear from folks wondering about chocolate toxicity or chocolate poisoning in dogs.

 Does chocolate result in a form of poisoning in dogs?

-Yes, chocolate poisoning in dogs is real.
+Yes, chocolate poisoning in dogs is actual.
 But the good news is that it’s not as “deadly” as most folks think.
-Now this doesn’t mean that you shouldn’t take chocolate toxicity seriously, because you definitely should!
+This doesn’t mean that you shouldn’t take chocolate toxicity seriously because you should!

 Heck…

-You should be worried any time your dog consumes anything that he or she shouldn’t, be that a shoe, a child’s toy, or even a small piece of chocolate.
-The only difference is that when it comes to chocolate toxicity, several factors are going to come into play before we know just how serious his or her situation may become.
+You should be worried whenever your dog consumes anything that it shouldn’t, be that a shoe, a child’s toy, or even a tiny piece of chocolate.
+The only difference is that when it comes to chocolate toxicity, several factors will come into play before we know just how serious their situation may become.

 So, what makes chocolate poisonous?